Mhdez221993/js-algorithms/README.md

 # Interview Preparation

-> This project contains resources to prepare you for coding interviews.
+> This project contains resources to prepare you for algorithms and behavioral interviews.

 ## Getting Started